Annual Enrollment

 Navigation

-Let users control what they see: display grouped items instead of one question per page, so they can choose where to go.
+Display grouped items instead of one question per page so users can control what they see and choose where to go.

 Personalization